lopezzot/ATLLArBarrel/README.md

 <!--Using VecGeom-->
 ## Using VecGeom

 [VecGeom](https://gitlab.cern.ch/VecGeom/VecGeom) is a geometry modeller library and optional dependency to Geant4.
 ATLLArBarrel can be used with VecGeom.
-The following are my instructions for its usage:
+The following are my instructions for VecGeom usage:
 1. Install VecGeom (example with VecGeom-v1.2.1)
    ```sh
    cd VecGeom-v1.2.1/